 An MML document is a text file containing MML statements, text broken up into paragraphs.
 It can be created using any text editor.
-It can also be created using a FrameMaker product: when saving the document, specify Text Only in the Save dialog box.
+It can also be created using FrameMaker: when saving the document, specify Text Only in the Save dialog box.

-<Comment Would be followed by additional such lines>
+<Comment \\\ Would be followed by additional such lines>